bio-raum/FooDMe2/docs/usage.md

 #### `--reference_base` [default = null ]

-The location of where the pipeline references are installed on your system.
+The location where the pipeline references are installed on your system.
 This will typically be pre-set in your site-specific config file and is only needed when you run without one.

 See our [installation guide](installation.md) to learn how to install the references permanently on your system.